corrode/corrode.github.io/content/blog/hiring-rust-engineers/index.md

 ## Takeaways

 **If you're a hiring manager** don't just look at raw Rust expertise; think outside the box and consider related skills and experience.
 The current hiring market is challenging, with an imbalance between eager developers and limited job opportunities.
 However, this presents a unique opportunity for forward-thinking companies to invest in talent.
 People exceed expectations when given trust and opportunity.
+For a comprehensive guide on adopting Rust in your organization, check out our [Business Adoption Checklist](/blog/successful-rust-business-adoption-checklist/).

 **If you're a professional Rust developer** looking to improve the situation, work with your hiring manager to help them understand how to hire more Rust devs.
 Perhaps this guide can help you get started.